-If you are a new renter in New York City, like a recent college grad or young professional, your strategy might be to divide and conquer—and squeeze in a roommate or three—in order to turn a place you can't afford into one that you can.
+If you are a new renter in New York City, maybe as a recent college grad or young professional, your strategy might be to divide and conquer an apartment—and squeeze in a roommate or three—in order to turn a place you can't afford into one that you can.
 One of the ways to do this is to put up a temporary pressurized wall, which can transform a one-bedroom apartment into two (or a two bedroom into three, and so on).

-Using a temporary pressurized wall—which is not permanently affixed to walls or the floor and doesn't interfere with the ventilation or sprinkler systems, or block exit routes—is a popular strategy to add a bedroom for apartment shares or families.
-You can also use a pressurized wall to create a home office if you are going to be working from home.
+Using a temporary pressurized wall—one that is not permanently attached to the walls or floor and doesn't interfere with the ventilation or sprinkler systems, or block exit routes—is a popular strategy to add a bedroom for apartment shares or families.
+You can also use a pressurized wall to create a home office if you work from home.

-Here's what you need to know to use a temporary pressurized wall safely, and a round-up of the companies that sell and install them.
+Here's what you need to know about using a temporary pressurized wall safely, and a round-up of the companies that sell and install them

 Because adding a temporary pressurized wall can change an apartment’s layout, you or your landlord may need to get a permit from the Department of Buildings (see more on this below).
 This involves hiring an architect, drawing up plans, and getting the plans approved—a policy that has been increasingly enforced over the last several years.
 As a result, many landlords and management companies prohibit temporary walls.
 In these buildings, you can still explore other solutions, such as installing bookshelf walls that stop at least one foot from the ceiling and are considered furniture.
 There are also curtain room dividers that are reinforced to block out sound.
 Neither of these requires permits (or even permission).

-But if those solutions don’t suffice, you can seek out a different building or try and work with your existing landlord.
+But if those solutions don’t suffice, you have two options: seek out a different building or try and work with your existing landlord.
 “Most of my clients still prefer pressurized walls,” says Donny Zanger, owner of All Week Walls.
-“Because they are adults who are looking for real privacy, and pressurized walls are still the best way to achieve that.”
+“Because they are adults who are looking for real privacy, and pressurized walls are still the best way to achieve that.

 What exactly is a temporary pressurized wall?

 Temporary walls are non-load-bearing (they do not support the ceiling) and are not permanently attached to other walls or the floor.
-They also are able to be installed and removed without causing damage to permanent walls.
-They do not require nails, screws, or other fasteners.
+As such, they are able to be installed and removed without causing damage to permanent walls—no nails, screws, or other fasteners required.

-When planning to put up a temporary pressurized wall, it is important that the walls not interfere with ventilation or sprinkler systems in apartments or block exit routes.
+When planning to put up a temporary pressurized wall, it is important that this wall not block exit routes or interfere with your apartment's ventilation or sprinkler systems.

 Do I really need a DOB permit for a temporary pressurized wall?